rkuma183/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

    Video showing version 1.1.1</a>
    [21:53]
    by Chuck Willis
-   provides how to take advantage of the "Top 10" vulnerabilities described by OWASP.
+   shows how to use BWA to demonstrate occurance of "Top 10" vulnerabilities described by OWASP.
    Mutillidae:

    ![owaspbwa-top10-842x790-451990](https://user-images.githubusercontent.com/300046/32273940-cc6541e6-bec1-11e7-9dc0-75af0c82efba.png)